VINAY-0119/whatsapp-n8n-bot/README.md

 Start your n8n instance

-WhatsApp Trigger node listens for incoming messages
+The WhatsApp Trigger node listens for incoming messages

-Messages are routed by type (text, voice, image, document)
+Messages are routed based on type (text, voice, image, document)

 Responses (text or voice) are sent automatically

 5. Notes

-Voice messages are converted to text before AI processing
+Voice messages are transcribed to text before AI processing

 Images are analyzed using OpenAI vision models

-Memory buffer allows context-aware responses
+Context-aware responses are enabled via a memory buffer

-Customize bot personality via the AI Response Engine node
+Customize bot personality via the AI Response Engine system prompt

 6. Contributing

 Fork the repository

-Make improvements or fixes
+Implement improvements or fixes

-Submit a pull request with a clear description
+Submit a pull request with a clear description of changes